Vincit/multi-user-test-runner/README.md

 Custom JUnit test runner for testing Spring webapps with multiple roles and users and their combinations.

+# Requirements

+ * Java 7
+ * JUnit 4.12 (version tested)
+ * Spring Framework 3.2.11 (version tested)
+ * Spring Security 3.2.5 (version tested)

+Library may work with other versions, but it has not been tested other than the versions mentioned.

 # Usage

 1. Create a configured abstract class by extending `AbstractUserRole` class and implement methods